Plugins Guide

 console.error('Plugin error:', error);

-// Return the original document to continue the operation
+return doc; // Return original to continue

 }